-The Stadtkirche Sankt Marien or St. Mary’s Town and Parish Church is the oldest building in Wittenberg and is one of four sites in town as part of Wittenberg’s status as UNESCO World Heritage Site since 1996.
+The Stadtkirche Sankt Marien (St. Mary’s Town and Parish Church) is the oldest building in Wittenberg, and is one of four sites in town as part of the town’sasx inscription as UNESCO World Heritage Site since 1996.
 Not only is this the location where Luther preached, the church also contains important relics by the Cranachs highlighting the young Reformation movement.
-As well as contemporaries and colleagues, the Cranach and Luther families themselves were close.
+The Cranach and Luther families were close, as well as contemporary colleagues.

 The east chancel (near the main altar) was part of the original St. Mary’s chapel built around 1280.
 By the early 15th-century, the chapel was incorporated into a triple-naved structure with two towers in the late-Gothic style at the west end of the new church; the Gothic tops were removed and replaced by octagonal shapes by the mid-16th century.
 The original pulpit from which Luther delivered his sermons has survived the centuries, and is now located in Wittenberg’s Luther House (Lutherhaus).

 Completed by Lucas Cranach the Elder in 1547 AD/CE, the Reformation Altar has stood in the church chancel for over 470 years.
 The four panels represented pillars of the Reformation, and included portraits of key Reformation figures and supporters in Wittenberg: Luther, Melanchthon, Bugenhagen, Katharina von Bora (Luther’s wife), and Cranach.
 The altar was “repainted”, redone, and retouched in 1928.

 Along the chancel wall surrounding the main altar are epitaph paintings by the Cranach family.
 The paintings not only honoured the specific person and family, but also highlighted visuals to support the Reformation message.